Josglynn/Public/README.md

 # Public
-# These are all exersizes that I performed after some lessons.
+# These are all exercises that I performed after some lessons.